ziadmodak/e3dc-modbus/README.md

 ## Backlog

 - Add all the other KPIs
-- Let Pi and DB run for a week and test the persistence
 - Install Grafana (or some other visualisation tool) on the Pi
   - Set it up to talk to the data stored in the NAS